-The first results of a small randomized controlled study of psilocybin for cluster headache have been published in the journal Headache.
+The first results of a small randomized controlled study of psilocybin for cluster headache have been published in the medical journal Headache.
 The study showed a good effect size for psilocybin treatment and the safety of the substance was demonstrated.

 Participants were randomized to get either psilocybin (about 10mg) or placebo (fiber pill) in a 3-dose busting regimen (each dose separated by about 5 days).
 Then headache burden was measured over time and compared to baseline.
 Placebo didn’t have much effect, but psilocybin reduced attack frequency by about 30%.